hiibolt/r6econ/README.md

 # r6econ
+Consistantly monitors the R6 Marketplace based on a tracking list.

-Quality discord bot tracking sales over time, also presenting extra item data not otherwise shown om the R6 Marketplace.
+The Discord bot tracks sales over time, also presenting extra item data not otherwise shown on the R6 Marketplace.

+Much of the data this gathers can be used to manipulate the market to your advantage.

 ## Commands:
 - ### econ list